 The Prana E.C.O. was not as easy to care for as some of the other mats in this review.
 Small pieces of lint and animal hairs stick to the surface of this mat and are hard to remove.
 You can't just throw it in the washer like the Kulae Elite Hot Hybrid and Aurorae Synergy models either.
 The closed-cell technology means that the mat doesn't absorb much water and is quicker to dry than the rubber models that we tested, but you have to be careful how you lay the mat out to dry.
 Even hanging it over a chair can cause permanent grooves and folds in it.

-For $48, the price of the Prana E.C.O. is pretty good.
+At this price, the price of the Prana E.C.O. is pretty good.
 While you can purchase some other mats, like the Gaiam Premium Sticky, for less, they don't have near the same level of traction, cushioning, and comfort.
-You can also spend a lot more; our Editors' Choice winner, the Manduka eKO, costs $88, and the Manduka PRO a whopping $108.
-However, we did find a mat that is similar to the E.C.O. but only $25, the Clever Yoga Better Grip, and it took our Best Buy award.